+Hillary Clinton, the former secretary of state and Democratic frontrunner, called in June for universal voter registration and national early voting, arguing that such measures are necessary to counteract a tide of laws aimed at making it more difficult for some people to vote.
+Her proposals are in stark contrast to the positions taken by most of the Republican candidates, although Senator Rand Paul of Kentucky has bucked his party by favoring the restoration of voting rights for felons.
 President Barack Obama has called for Congress to renew the Voting Rights Act, but few expect action on what has become a polarized partisan issue.
 In the wake of strong Republican victories in the 2014 midterm elections, one analysis suggested that the changes in voting rights laws had not made much effect on turnout.
-But in the weeks before the vote, there had been a flurry of court activity.
-In October, the U.S. Supreme Court allowed restrictions on early voting in Ohio and on same-day registration in North Carolina.
-It blocked a Wisconsin law requiring voters to have photo identification but voted to allow a tougher plan to be enforced in Texas while the state appealed a lower-court judge’s ruling that the law would “disproportionately impact low-income Texans.”
-The Justice Department and voter advocacy groups had filed the court challenges in response to a surge in new voting restrictions passed by state governments controlled by Republicans, a number of which, like the laws in Texas and North Carolina, came after the Supreme Court stripped the federal government of the right to block them preemptively.
-Attorney General Eric H. Holder made fighting such laws a personal priority.
-In January 2014, bipartisan bills were introduced in both houses of Congress to address what the Supreme Court called a failing in the Voting Rights Act, but no action was taken.
+But they are likely to remain contested.
+In August 2015, a federal appeals court ruled that Texas’s strict voter-identification law discriminates against minority voters.
+It returned the case to the lower court to consider how to fix the law.
+In October 2014, the U.S. Supreme Court allowed restrictions on early voting in Ohio and on same-day registration in North Carolina.
+It blocked a Wisconsin law requiring voters to have photo identification, but in 2015 the law was upheld.
+The Justice Department and voter advocacy groups filed the court challenges in response to a surge in new voting restrictions passed by state governments controlled by Republicans, a number of which, like the laws in Texas and North Carolina, came after the Supreme Court stripped the federal government of the right to block them preemptively.

 The 1965 Voting Rights Act enfranchised millions of black people in the South who had been barred from voting by poll taxes, literacy tests and other such laws.
 One of its key provisions, Section 5, required that changes in district lines or other matters related to voting be pre-approved by the Justice Department in areas determined by a formula that looked at voter registration rates, turnout and ballot-box rules in the 1960s and early 1970s.
 The pre-clearance provisions were applied to most of the South along with Alaska and Arizona and small pockets of states including California, Michigan and New York.
 Over the years, Congress used Section 5 to block thousands of proposed changes.
 The act was renewed in 2006 by large bipartisan majorities and signed into law by President George W. Bush, a Republican.
 In June 2013, writing in a 5-4 decision, Chief Justice John Roberts ruled that Congress had erred in leaving the list of covered areas unchanged for decades despite progress in reducing racial discrimination.
 The law still allows for challenges to voting rules on the basis of discrimination under another provision, Section 2 — but those challenges can only come after a law has been enacted, and plaintiffs carry the burden of proof.
 The bipartisan bill to amend the act would address Roberts’s objections by updating the criteria used to single out states and counties.